Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 ## Spatial join nearest

-Geopandas provides a handy functionality for conducting spatial join in a way that it
+Geopandas provides a handy functionality for conducting spatial join based on nearest geometries in the other layer.

 ```python